Why am I getting so many bull calves?

-This week we are taking a closer look into heifer-to-bull ratios to investigate why we sometimes get so many bull calves!
+In this summary we are taking a closer look into heifer-to-bull ratios to investigate why we sometimes get so many bull calves!

 To do this we have combined the results of multiple studies to give you a good overview on why some herds or years may result in more bull calves than heifer calves, or vice-versa.

-The sex of the previous calf was related to the sex of the current calf
+The sex of the previous calf was related to the sex of the current calf.

-Cows that had higher BCS at calving were more likely to have a heifer in their next calving
+Cows that had higher BCS at calving were more likely to have a heifer in their next calving.

-Cows may be more likely to have bull calves if the weather is better at mating
+Cows may be more likely to have bull calves if the weather is better at mating.

 Firstly, what determines if a calf is a bull or a heifer?